Skip to main content

 • read:vulnerabilities

-• Client ID and Client Secret
+• OAuth Client ID and OAuth Client Secret obtained from the service account

-• Token URL.
-Example: https://auth.app.wiz.io/oauth/token
+• Access Token API URL — Example: https://auth.app.wiz.io/oauth/token

-• Example: https://api.<TENANT_DATA_CENTER>.<ENVIRONMENT>/graphql
+• GraphQL API URL — Example: https://api.<TENANT_DATA_CENTER>.<ENVIRONMENT>/graphql

-• Where <TENANT_DATA_CENTER> is your Wiz regional data center (e.g., us1, us2, eu1 or eu2)
+• <TENANT_DATA_CENTER> is your Wiz regional data center (e.g., us1, us2, eu1, or eu2)

-• And <ENVIRONMENT> is one of app.wiz.io, app.wiz.us, or gov.wiz.io
+• <ENVIRONMENT> is one of app.wiz.io, app.wiz.us, or gov.wiz.io

 To install the Wiz integration in JupiterOne, navigate to the Integrations tab in JupiterOne and select Wiz.
 Click New Instance to begin configuring your integration.

-Creating an Wiz instance requires the following:
+Creating a Wiz instance requires the following:

 • The Account Name used to identify the Wiz account in JupiterOne.
 Ingested entities will have this value stored in tag.AccountName when the AccountName toggle is enabled.